-Innovation and Entrepreneurship Measurement System (IEMS) - IEMS will provide a snapshot of performance measures related to high-potential innovation and entrepreneurship.
-A tool for policy development, the IEMS will report trends in such areas as the talent pipeline, R&D, and access to capital.
+Innovation and Entrepreneurship Measurement System (IEMS) - IEMS provides a snapshot of performance measures related to high-potential innovation and entrepreneurship.
+A tool for policy development, the IEMS reports trends in such areas as the talent pipeline, R&D, and access to capital.

 CIT R&D also develops and executes federally-funded research programs targeting the areas of defense and national security, energy, and marine sciences.
 CIT R&D’s current and recent projects include: